 Fire risk mapping: The WSAB appreciates that Liberty is now using fire risk mapping tools.
-The WSAB recognizes that BVES territory is mainly designated a Tier 2 High Fire Threat District (HFTD) under the CPUC's Fire Threat Map,8 and has used a granular approach to help identify areas of "higher-risk" within Tier 2.9 The WSAB recommends that BVES use ecologists or scientists to provide the appropriate determination the finer-detail mapped designations.
-BVES has not provided information about its consultants who are developing its fire risk mapping tools, but minimum qualifications are included for vegetation management inspections, vegetation work, asset inspections, and grid hardening
+The WSAB recognizes that BVES territory is mainly designated a Tier 2 High Fire Threat District (HFTD) under the CPUC's Fire Threat Map, and has used a granular approach to help identify areas of "higher-risk" within Tier 2.
+The WSAB recommends that BVES uses ecologists or scientists to provide the appropriate determination the finer-detail mapped designations.
+BVES has not provided information about its consultants who are developing its fire risk mapping tools, but minimum qualifications are included for vegetation management inspections, vegetation work, asset inspections, and grid hardening work.
+It would be helpful for the reviewer to be able to evaluate the consultants' knowledge and experience.
+For example, who are the consultants and what is their background?
+What are their qualifications to ensure that the assumptions about fuel and fire danger are appropriate to the geographical context?